A step-by-step guide.

-A Confirmation of Acceptance to Study, known as a CAS, is needed to apply for a student visa.
+A Confirmation of Acceptance for Studies, known as a CAS, is needed to apply for a student visa.
 A CAS can only be issued after an applicant’s offer is unconditional and no more than 3 months before the start date of their course.

 Find out more about the CAS process below.

 Check CAS details to make sure it's accurate.
-If it isn't, send a correction email to CAS@brookes.ac.uk with subject CAS correction ID xxxxxxxx.
+If it isn't, as the student to send a correction message via their CAS Shield account..

 See information, guidance and visa workshops at student visa application.

-The International Student Advice Team (ISAT) are available to help with immigration and welfare-related issues.
+The International Student Advice Team (ISAT) is available to help with immigration and welfare-related issues.